AlbertoBarrago/alBlog/TASK.md

-# Phoenix Framework Study Tasks - SimpleCrud Project
+# Phoenix Framework Study Tasks - Alblog Project

 ## 🎯 Overview
-This document contains **7 essential tasks** to help you master the **Phoenix Framework** through hands-on development of a SimpleCrud application.
+This document contains **7 essential tasks** to help you master the **Phoenix Framework** through hands-on development of a Alblog application.
 Each task builds upon the previous one, introducing core Phoenix concepts progressively.

 ## 📚 Learning Objectives
 By completing these 7 tasks, you will understand: